ben-manes/gradle-versions-plugin/README.md

 have upgrades, or failed to be resolved.
 When a dependency cannot be resolved the exception is logged at the `info` level.

-To refresh the cache (i.e. fetch the new releases of the dependencies), add flag `--refresh-dependencies`.
+To refresh the cache (i.e. fetch the new releases/versions of the dependencies), add flag `--refresh-dependencies`.

 Gradle updates are checked for on the `current`, `release-candidate` and `nightly` release channels.
 The plaintext report displays gradle updates as a separate category in breadcrumb style (excluding nightly builds).
 The xml and json